cristiannietodev91/branch/branch-be/README.md

 - Mysql client must be running
 - a database called ``branch`` must exist to execute migrations
+- A Firebase project used to handle web and mobile app users

 ### Generate the service key to access Firebase services